Accelerate your biologic drug development with Praesto®

 Samples of the barren liquor during Step 1 (HCl regeneration) and Step 2 (water rinse) were taken in one bed volume (BV) fractions and analysed for chloride by titration with silver-nitrate.
 During Step 3 (H2SO4 displacement) samples were taken every 10 BV.
 A bed volume equals the volume of resin in the test.

-A sample of the Purolite® S950, as well as a competitor’s equivalent resin, was included, for reference.
-The chloride leakage during Step 2 (water rinse) and Step 3 (H2SO4 displacement) are shown in Figure 3 and Figure 4, respectively.
+A sample of the Purolite S950, as well as a competitor’s equivalent resin, was included, for reference.
+The chloride leakage during Step 2 (water rinse) and Step 3 (H2SO4 displacement) are shown in the two figures below, respectively.

 Iron from Copper Electrolyte

-The FENIX Hydromet Iron control system (8) used at the Mount Gordon copper mine in Australia utilised a special sulphonic/phosponic resin to remove iron from the copper electrolyte.
-This resin was developed by Eichrom industries and is produced under licence by Purolite as PurometTM MTS9570.
+The FENIX Hydromet Iron control system (8) used at the Mount Gordon copper mine in Australia utilized a special sulphonic/phosphonic resin to remove iron from the copper electrolyte.
+This resin was developed by Eichrom industries and is produced under license by Purolite as PurometTM MTS9570.

-The iron control system was installed on a bleed stream of the Lean Electrolyte that is returned from the electrowinning cellhouse to the copper solvent extraction strip circuit, as shown in the simplified flow diagram in Figure 5.
+The iron control system was installed on a bleed stream of the Lean Electrolyte that is returned from the electrowinning cell house to the copper solvent extraction strip circuit, as shown in the simplified flow diagram in the figure below.
 The Lean Electrolyte contained 35 g/L Cu, 150 – 180 g/L H2SO4, 0.25 g/L Co and 3 g/L Fe.

-While some iron (2 - 3 g/L) is required in the electrolyte stream, iron builds up over time and excess iron lowers the current efficiency in the cellhouse and must be removed via a bleed.
-This bleed causes the loss of acid and cobalt (50 – 150 mg/L cobalt which is added to improve surface morphology), resulting in additional cost for neutralisation of the acid and replacement of the cobalt.
+While some iron (2 - 3 g/L) is required in the electrolyte stream, iron builds up over time and excess iron lowers the current efficiency in the cell house and must be removed via a bleed.
+This bleed causes the loss of acid and cobalt (50 – 150 mg/L cobalt which is added to improve surface morphology), resulting in additional cost for neutralization of the acid and replacement of the cobalt.

 The high affinity of the resin for iron allows efficient extraction of iron from the copper electrolyte liquor.
-Due to this high affinity, a very specific eluant, cuprous sulphate, is required, to elute the resin.
-The cuprous sulphate is formed by contacting a small volume of lean electrolyte with copper metal, such as copper wire scrap.
+Due to this high affinity, a very specific eluant, cuprous sulfate, is required, to elute the resin.
+The cuprous sulfate is formed by contacting a small volume of lean electrolyte with copper metal, such as copper wire scrap.

 Cobalt Electrolyte Purification

-The specifications for cobalt metal vary, but are always very strict, requiring the removal of impurities prior to the production of metal (refer to Table 1).
+The specifications for cobalt metal vary, but are always very strict, requiring the removal of impurities prior to the production of metal (refer to the first table).
 IX can be used to remove nickel, copper and zinc.
-A typical flowsheet for the production of cobalt metal for a copper/cobalt operation in the African Copperbelt is shown in Figure 6.
+A typical flowsheet for the production of cobalt metal for a copper/cobalt operation in the African Copperbelt is shown in the figure below.

 Copper and Zinc